maticzav/swift-graphql/README.md

 You can find detailed documentation on the SwiftGraphQL page at [https://www.swift-graphql.com/](https://www.swift-graphql.com/).

+## Examples

+You can find examples of how to use a local GraphQL API or remote one in the `/examples` directory.

+- _thesocialnetwork_ - a simple chat app that shows how to `swift-graphql` with queries and subscriptions,
+- _GitHubStars_ - shows how to use GitHub API with `swift-graphql`.

 ### Other Libraries

 SwiftGraphQL solves a set of specific problems but it doesn't solve _every_ problem.
 Depending on your needs, you may also want to check out